nsfwapp/NSFW_Scraper/README.md

 - [ ] use dotenv to store secrets and push local repo to remote
 - [ ] fix vixen.com spider
 - [ ] create github actions to run script daily
+- [ ] add vixen movies from https://vixen.empirestores.co/ or just link up with scene so it gets easy to link movie and it's respective scenes